Skip to Main Content

 These rules support the ongoing trust in our academic programs, ensuring that, as a UQ graduate, you are respected for the knowledge, skills and qualities you have genuinely developed.

-Being smart about using AI in your assessment
+Be smart about using AI in assessment

 When completing your assessment, think about the purpose of the task.
 Then, if AI use is permitted, decide how you can use AI effectively and appropriately.